ThingPulse/docs/docs/guides/icon64-esp32-rgb-led-audio.md

 The [Tooth Fairy](https://github.com/ThingPulse/esp32-icon64-toothfairy) makes brushing teeth more fun for you and/or your kids.
 It is a coloful webradio countdown.
 ### CO₂ Monitor
 The [CO₂ Monitor](https://github.com/ThingPulse/esp32-icon64-co2) application requires a [MH-Z19C CO₂ sensor](https://thingpulse.com/product/mh-z19-co2-sensor/) (plug'n play).
 Displays the current ambient CO₂ level and audiably alerts when defined warn/alert threshholds are reached.
+### Word Clock
+The [Word Clock](https://github.com/ThingPulse/icon64-word-clock) uses a stencil behind to front plate to display the current time.